awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-lambda-cli.md

   ```

 **Note**
 The create\-deployment command can load a revision from a file\.
-For more information, see [Loading Parameters from a File](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-file)\.
+For more information, see [Loading parameters from a file](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-file)\.

-For AWS Lambda deployment revision templates, see [Add an AppSpec File for an AWS Lambda Deployment](application-revisions-appspec-file.md#add-appspec-file-lambda)\.
-For an example revision, see [ AppSpec File Example for an AWS Lambda Deployment ](reference-appspec-file-example.md#appspec-file-example-lambda)\.
+For AWS Lambda deployment revision templates, see [Add an AppSpec file for an AWS Lambda deployment](application-revisions-appspec-file.md#add-appspec-file-lambda)\.
+For an example revision, see [ AppSpec File example for an AWS Lambda deployment ](reference-appspec-file-example.md#appspec-file-example-lambda)\.

-To track the status of your deployment, see [View CodeDeployDeployment Details ](deployments-view-details.md)\.
+To track the status of your deployment, see [View CodeDeploydeployment details ](deployments-view-details.md)\.